Set up

 The build

 Slide / drop a 4080 600mm into each side.
-Keep everything loose to allow you to slide one bolt at a time into the bottom.
+Keep everything loose to allow you to slide one bolt at a time into the bottom of the upright.

 The build